chapter five

 • Evaluating resource consumption

-• Identifying issues with resource consumption
+• Identifying problems with resource consumption

 • Installing and configuring a profiling tool